Coupled Natural-Human Systems

 Coupled Natural-Human Systems Research

 Our CNH research examines the complex interactions between human activities and natural systems, with a focus on agricultural sustainability, food security, and livelihood resilience.
 We investigate how social and environmental factors interact to shape outcomes for people and ecosystems in dryland regions.
+This work is conducted through collaborative partnerships with researchers who bring complementary expertise in social science, biophysical systems, and remote sensing.

 Research Focus